 Piping Expansion Joints

-To begin with there are three main types of pipe expansion joints.
-They are also known as piping expansion joints metal, rubber, and fabric.
-An bellows joint is installed in a pipe system for a couple of reasons.
+To begin with there are three main types of pipe expansion joints metal, rubber, and fabric.
+They are also known as industrial expansion joints.
+In addition to, bellows joint is installed in a pipe system for a couple of reasons.
 Firstly expansion joints can absorb vibrations and shock.
 Secondly, you should use bellow joints to relieve anchor stress, reduce noise, and compensate for misalignment.
 Additionally, certain expansion joints are designed for thermal expansion in very hot applications.
 Next expansion joints are necessary in systems that convey high temperature.
 Substances such as steam or exhaust gases, causes movement and vibration.

-Pipe expansion joints are made of metal, fabric, or an elastomer (rubber).
-Furthermore, depending on your application, you will determine if you need a metallic expansion joint, rubber expansion joint, and a fabric expansion joint.
+Piping expansion joints are made of metal, fabric, or an elastomer (rubber).
+Furthermore, depending on your application, you will determine if you need a metallic expansion joint, rubber expansion joint, or a fabric expansion joint.

 Pipe expansion joints are also designed for other criteria, such as noise absorption, anti vibration, earthquake movement, and building settlement.
 Expansion joints are also known as “compensators”, as they compensate for the thermal movement.
 Compensators are also known as metallic expansion bellows, or non metallic expansion bellows.